neelkamath/kwikipedia/README.md

 1. Create the following environment variables [via the UI](https://docs.gitlab.com/ee/ci/variables/#via-the-ui).
     - `BINTRAY_USER`: Bintray username
     - `BINTRAY_KEY`: Bintray API Key (available by clicking `API Key` on your [profile](https://bintray.com/profile/edit))
+1. Create an account on [Bintray](https://bintray.com/).
+1. Sign in to your Bintray account.
+1. Click `Add New Repository` and following the steps displayed.
+1. Click `Add New Package` on the page you were taken to and follow the steps displayed.
+1. Upload the package (this can be done manually, or by pushing to the branch `master`).
+1. On your package's page, click `Add to JCenter`, and then click `Send`.
+After it has been approved (this may take a few hours), you will see JCenter in the `Linked to` section of your package's page.

 ## License